-Fines, having been previously set, are noted on the citation issued by a Campus Safety Officer.
-Fines are due and payable within fourteen (14) days of the date of the citation.
+Fines, having been previously set, are noted on the citation issued by a Campus Safety Officer..
 Fines may be paid any weekday during normal working hours at the Business Office located in the Kirkman Activity Center.
 Fines may also be paid by mail with a personal check or money order made payable to Barton Community College, and addressed to Business Office, Barton Community College, 245 NE 30 RD, Great Bend, KS 67530.